manoa-fixed/manoa-fixed.github.io/milestones.md

 Click on the term to get linked to the site :

 [Landing Page](http://manoafixed.meteorapp.com/#/)

 <img src="galaxy.PNG">

+Note that we have added an actual button in addition to the tab.
+The button is more visually stimulating, and catches a user's eye moreso than the smaller Add tab.

 [Add tab](http://manoafixed.meteorapp.com/#/add)
 <img src="add.PNG">

+We still need to get the image upload working.
+Need to also incorporate location coordinates.

 [About tab](http://manoafixed.meteorapp.com/#/list)
 <img src="about.PNG">

+Got the beginnings of the About tab working.

 Overall, this was a successful first milestone!